The times, they are a-changing!

-In this Ultimate Guide to Delivering Tech Advisory Services at Scale, we explore the challenges, emerging opportunities, best practices and key steps to achieving an efficient process.
+In this Ultimate Guide to Delivering Tech Advisory Services at Scale, we explore the key challenges, emerging opportunities, and best practices for achieving an efficient tech advisory process at scale.

-Introduction to AppVentory’s guide to delivering tech advisory services in a cloud-first era
+Introducing AppVentory’s guide to tech advisory in a cloud-first era

-We highlight why it’s time to modernize app advisory and make services more efficient and profitable.
-You’ll learn about the challenges advisors face and how to overcome them, plus the solutions transforming the sector and what an effective tech advisory process looks like.
+You’ll learn about the challenges tech advisors face and how to overcome them, and then we’ll show you what an effective tech advisory process looks like.

-By the end of this guide, you’ll have a comprehensive understanding of the tech advisory process and practical steps to transform your offering.
+By the end of this guide, you’ll have a comprehensive understanding of the tech advisory process with actionable steps to expand your service offerings and provide more value than ever before.

-The role of tech advisors is to assess existing systems and processes, identify potential issues and areas for improvement, and provide expert guidance for system implementation, optimization and continuous improvement.
+Tech advisors achieve this by assessing existing systems and processes, identifying potential issues and areas for improvement, and providing expert guidance for system implementation, optimization and continuous improvement.

-App advisory services were once viewed as more of a hindrance than a revenue-generating opportunity.
-There wasn’t much money in it and services were time-consuming.
-Now, with the vast array of cloud software solutions available and the increasing interconnectivity of apps and systems, tech advisory services can be more scalable and profitable if conducted efficiently.
+But now, with the rise of cloud software solutions and the ever-increasing interconnectivity of apps and systems, tech advisory services can be scalable and profitable when done right.

 Why it’s (overdue) time to professionalize tech advisory services

-App advisory has been around for more than 10 years, emerging from the launch of cloud-based accounting solutions like Xero.
-It changed the space and provided a niche for firms to offer supporting services to help businesses understand where they could improve their systems and processes, and adopt new apps and solutions.
+App advisory emerged from the launch of cloud-based accounting solutions like Xero but by this point, it’s been around for over a decade.
+It forever changed the space and carved out a new niche for supporting services that help businesses improve their systems and processes by adopting new apps and tech solutions.

-Think of app advisory as a legacy, reactive approach where firms simply make recommendations to clients, with ad hoc processes for advising on and implementing new apps.
-A typical result for firms following this approach is to sell app advisory and implementation services to 10 to 50 clients per year.
+Think of app advisory as a legacy, reactive approach where firms simply made recommendations to clients, with ad hoc processes for advising on and implementing new apps.
+The approach was more informal and firms typically sold their app advisory services to 10 to 50 clients per year.

-Many firms overlook things like following up with clients months after completing system implementation projects and upselling opportunities for further enhancements.
-Plus, there is likely untapped revenue from within your client base, where many companies are prime targets for receiving advisory services.
+Many firms fail to follow up with clients after completing system implementation projects and they miss out on upselling opportunities for further enhancements.
+Plus, there is likely untapped revenue potential within your existing client base as many companies are prime prospects for tech advisory services—you just have to identify them, first.

-- Straightforward accounting/fintech advisory with minimal complexity – easy to quote for and fits many clients with the same stack, such as Xero, Dext, etc.
+- Straightforward accounting/fintech advisory with minimal complexity: This type is easy to quote for and fits many clients with similar tech stacks, such as Xero, Dext, etc.

-- Complicated bespoke solution design and implementation – bigger in scale and requiring a more ad hoc approach, with custom builds and complicated integration needs.
+- Complicated bespoke solution design and implementation: This is bigger in scale and requires a more ad hoc approach with custom builds and complicated integration and support needs.

-A new generation of tech advisors is shifting from the bespoke offering to a more automation-powered offering where new tech stack implementations can be managed by buckets of clients with similar profiles.
-It’s a modern, repeatable and scalable model which enables firms to provide more straightforward plans, pricing, and implementation timelines.
+There is also a 3rd, rapidly growing category of tech advisory being ushered in by a new generation that is shifting away from the bespoke offerings of the past in favor of new tech stack implementations that can be automated for clients with similar profiles.
+It’s a modern, repeatable, and scalable model which enables firms to provide more straightforward plans, pricing, and implementation timelines without the added complexity of designing bespoke solutions from the ground up.

 The next-gen tech advisory process can be broken down into three key phases:

-In the year in the life of your clients, advisors have responsibilities like compliance, reporting and record-keeping (in the initial quarters), before preparing for the year ahead, such as strategic and financial planning, app assessments and proposed refinements, and reviewing changes and confirming fees for the following year.
+Also, keep in mind that advisors have responsibilities like compliance, reporting and record-keeping (in the initial quarters), before preparing for the year ahead, such as strategic and financial planning, app assessments and proposed refinements, and reviewing changes and confirming fees for the following year.

-The final phase, where clients have chosen to exit your services, consists of offboarding tasks like handover documentation, ceasing subscriptions/stopping apps and updating client records.
+In the final phase where clients have chosen to exit your services, it mainly consists of offboarding tasks like handover documentation, ceasing subscriptions/stopping apps, and updating client records.

 1. Client identification

-The first step is to identify suitable clients for tech advisory services.
-This can be through referrals, exploring and running marketing campaigns to your client base, or other routes.
+You can identify suitable clients for tech advisory through referrals, marketing campaigns that target your client base, and other routes.

 What’s involved:

-- Filtering your client base to identify your ideal advisory customers by business size, type and tech stack
+- Filtering clients to identify your ideal customers by business size, type, and tech stack

 - Qualifying leads/existing clients to determine suitability